 Welcome at the Max Weber Institute of Sociology!

-Named after the eminent founding father of German sociology, the Max Weber Institute for Sociology at the University of Heidelberg draws on the rich tradition of sociological scholarship established through the works of Max Weber.
+Named after the eminent founding father of German sociology, the Max Weber Institute of Sociology at the Heidelberg University draws on the rich tradition of sociological scholarship established through the works of Max Weber.
 Our profile is grounded in a strong theoretical orientation, broad comparative perspectives, and a wide array of methods (both quantitative and qualitative).
 The institute represents a vibrant scholarly community engaged in a diverse range of essential research fields, including the sociology of social inequality, migration, religion and law, as well as organizational and political sociology.
 Additionally, the institute maintains strong institutional ties with neighboring departments and research centers in area studies.

 Contact